ANL-CEEESA/EGRIP.jl/docs/src/index.md

 ```@meta
 CurrentModule = EGRIP
 ```
+Welcome to the documentation for `EGRIP.jl`!

 ## Overview
-Welcome to the documentation for `EGRIP.jl`!

-`EGRIP.jl` (Electricity Grid Resilience Improvement Program) is a Julia/MATALB package for power system restoration planning and verification.
+EGRIP (Electricity Grid Resilience Improvement Program) is a Julia/MATALB package for power system restoration planning and verification.
+After a partial or full blackout, the objective of the system operator is to restore the customer services as soon as possible, which is crucial for power system resilience.
+Power system restoration is an extremely complicated process, involving multiple steps, highly combinatorial operational decisions, and highly nonlinear technical constraints, which make restoration planning an exceptionally challenging task.

 The objective of this toolkit is to:
 - Improve the preparedness of power systems for extreme weather conditions
 - Enhance the capability of quick recovery from damages (such as partial or complete blackout)